 This mostly level, 6- or 13-mile loop is, surprisingly, one of the least-traveled trails in the Valley.
 Enjoy terrific views of El Capitan, Half Dome, Yosemite Falls, and the Merced River.
 Have your choice of picnic spots along several tranquil meadows (Lower Yosemite Fall trailhead; shuttle stop 6 or various points along the Valley floor).

 6. May Lake and Mount Hoffman

 A great summer hike to do with kids, the trail to May Lake is a bit more than 1 mile (one-way), and you can stop at May Lake High Sierra Camp for lemonade.
 Then picnic at the lake and enjoy the view.
 More ambitious peakbaggers can press on another 2 miles and climb 2,000 feet to the summit of Mt.
 Hoffman.
-The 10,850-foot summit offers bird’s-eye views of High Sierra peaks (May Lake Trailhead parking area off Tioga Road).
+The 10,850-foot summit offers bird’s-eye views of High Sierra peaks (May Lake Trailhead parking area is off Tioga Road).

 7. Clouds Rest

-An appealing alternative to Half Dome, this steep, 14-mile round-trip hike from Tenaya Lake climbs 1,800 feet (3,000 feet less than the Half Dome trail), but the 9,926-foot summit is 1,000 feet higher than Half Dome’s summit.
+An appealing alternative to Half Dome, this steep, 14-mile round-trip hike from Tenaya Lake to Clouds Rest climbs 1,800 feet (3,000 feet less than the Half Dome trail), but the 9,926-foot summit is 1,000 feet higher than Half Dome’s summit.
 While views match or exceed those from Half Dome, they come with fewer crowds and no cables to climb (Sunrise Lakes trailhead on Tioga Road at west end of Tenaya Lake).